rc-9/DepMap_HRD_PARPi/README.md

 ### 3f.
 HRD Feature Engineering: Unified HRD+ Label

-A final binary feature was defined as the union of BRCA-driven, genomic scar–based, and SBS3 classifications, prioritizing sensitivity while preserving biological interpretability.
+A singular binary feature was defined as the union of BRCA-driven, genomic scar–based, and SBS3 classifications, prioritizing sensitivity while preserving biological interpretability.
 (An alternate unified label was also created using the stricter std-based thresholds for each of the individual components.
 A more restrictive labeling did not change any results and therefore was dropped for the final modules.)

 ---